Frances Horner: Patronage

 Horner became a hostess at Mells, entertaining their circle of artists and intellectuals, the Souls, which included Edwin Lutyens, H. H. Asquith and R. B. Haldane.
 Lady Paget called her the "High Priestess" of the Souls.

 She continued her father's role as friend and patron of Burne-Jones.
 She undertook elaborate embroidery work: an example designed by Burne-Jones, L'Amor che mouve il Sole e Faltre Stelle ("The love that moves the sun and other stars", a quotation from Dante's Divine Comedy, Paradiso, Canto XXXIII, line 145) hangs in St Andrew's Church, Mells.
-The church also houses a stained glass window by William Nicholson, commissioned as a memorial to her husband Sir John Horner, and the large equestrian statue that she commissioned as a memorial to her elder son, Edward Horner, which includes a bronze statue by Alfred Munnings installed in 1923 on a plinth by Lutyens, with lettering by Eric Gill.
+She also commissioned for the church a stained glass window by William Nicholson, commemorating her husband Sir John Horner; and a large memorial to her elder son, Edward, installed in 1920, comprising a bronze equestrian statue by Alfred Munnings on a plinth by Lutyens, with lettering by Eric Gill.

-The village of Mells contains other works commissioned by Horner from leading artists, including two shelters designed by Lutyens in memory of her son Mark Horner, both with lettering by Gill.
-The Mells War Memorial is also by Edwin Lutyens was unveiled in 1921.
+The village of Mells contains other works commissioned by Horner, including two shelters designed by Lutyens in memory of her son Mark Horner, both with lettering by Gill.
+The Mells War Memorial, also by Lutyens, was unveiled in 1921.